clerusync/clerusync-investment-web-viewer/README.md

 # Clerusync Investment Web Viewer

 This application provides a web-based, read-only terminal viewer for streaming the output of a script running on a remote server via SSH.
-It uses Node.js, Express, Socket.IO, and `xterm.js` to create a live, in-browser console feed.
+It uses Node.js, Express, Socket.IO, `xterm.js` to create a live and in-browser console feed.

 ## How It Works